 Many people tend to shy away from dance classes, afraid of not being able to keep up with the pace of a choreography, or because they are body- or self-conscious.
 Luckily, this isn't the case for 5Rhythms dance.
 This movement meditation invites everyone, no matter their size, age, complexion, gender or flexibility to lose themselves on the dance floor.

 Gabrielle Roth, the founder of 5Rhythms, describes the dance as a “soul journey”, but apart from this, there are many benefits dancing provides to our health.
 According to The New England Journal of Medicine, dancing frequently doesn’t only increase memory, but it's the greatest risk reduction activity against dementia as we get older.

-During late adulthood, the hippocampus (part of the brain that controls memory) shrinks naturally and in some cases leads to dementia or Alzheimer’s disease.
+In fact, during late adulthood, the hippocampus (part of the brain that controls memory) naturally shrinks, and in some cases leads to dementia or Alzheimer’s disease.
 However, the cerebral cortex and hippocampus rewire themselves the more you use it, resulting in greater cognitive reserves.

 Even if dancing with a partner is not really necessary in 5Rhythms, having so-called 'dance-versations' with someone else reduces stress built up during the day, The Journal of Applied Gerontology confirms.
 And whether you decide to take a partner or go solo, swaying on the dance floor boosts your mood overall.

 5Rhythms started as a dynamic movement practice in the 1970s and still brings people together in the spirit of connection, collaboration and artistic expression.